cudoventures/cudos-builders/tools-bash/launcher/readme.md

 **Important**: The side effect of executing any of these scripts will be a folder, defined in PARAM_SOURCE_DIR at .env, on each machine defined in topology.json

 **Launch sequence**: Execute these scripts only when all config files are ready.
+Follow the order below.
-1. Execute <em>validate</em> to ensure that the connection to peers is fine
+- First execute <em>validate</em> to ensure that the connection to peers is fine
-2. Execute <em>launcher</em> to start the network
+- Second execute <em>launcher</em> to start the network
-3. Execute <em>gravity</em> WHEN THE NETWORK STARS PRODUCING BLOCKS.
-In other words - when 2/3 of genesis validator are online.
-The result of this execution will be a <em>gravity smart contract address</em>.
-Get this <em>contract address</em> and orchestrator mnemonics from <em>./exports/orchs.mnemonics</em> and proceed with Step 4
+- **[This script must be executed when the network has started producing blocks, in other words - when 2/3 of genesis validator are online.]** Third Execute <em>gravity</em> to deploy the smart contract and start the first orchestrator.
+The result of this execution will be a <em>gravity smart contract address</em> in the console.
+Get this <em>contract address</em> and orchestrator mnemonics from <em>./exports/orchs.mnemonics</em> and proceed with the readme in ./constructor folder

 **Validate**: It validates the connection from current machine to other machines defined in the topology and also checks for available space, software, etc.